Round Diamond Laps

 Diamond coated drill bits are the ideal solution for drilling holes and carving into your gemstones and minerals.
 Two different types are available: small diamond drill bits which are also often referred to as diamond tipped drill bits or diamond points, and diamond core drills, also known as diamond wire drills.

-Our diamond core drills have diameters starting as small as 0.75mm and as large as 65mm.
-As you drill with water, an up and down motion whilst drilling allows water to flow up inside the core ensuring a constant cooling.
+Our diamond core drills have diameters starting as small as 1.00mm and as large as 65mm.
+As you drill with water, an up-and-down motion whilst drilling allows water to flow up inside the core ensuring constant cooling.
 This cooling will preserve the life of your drill bit and help to prevent your stone from cracking.
 Mineralogists use our core drills to achieve a core rather than drill a hole which can then be used for study and research purposes.

 We also do extra long diamond drill bits which are ideal for use when you require extra shank length.